Entry Level SEO Tips

 Localized Search Engine Optimization

-If you have a business with physical stores or locations or one that works in a specific geographic range (e.g. a roofing contractor or real estate company), you’ll want to fully understand the unique specifics of local search.
+If you have a business with physical stores or locations or one that works in a specific geographic range (e.g. a lawyer, roofing contractor or real estate company), you’ll want to fully understand the unique specifics of local SEO and search traffic.

-You’ll want to include your location or locations in your content as often and as naturally as possible, optimize your meta descriptions and page titles for your location, and of course build out the previously mentioned Google My Business listing and ensure that your location on Google Maps is accurate.
+You’ll want to include your location or locations in your content as often and as naturally as possible, optimize your meta description and page SEO titles for your location, and of course build out the previously mentioned Google business listing and ensure that your location on Google Maps is accurate.

 Additionally, you should also make sure that you claim your listing on Yelp, TripAdvisor, Angie’s List, and any other site that is popular in your industry, as well as building out as many possible social media profiles to include your name, location, and address – even if you don’t intend to post much, better to claim your business name and get your link plus location in there, and to defend your brand against an online reputation attack.